SNAP Benefits in Maryland: How to Apply and Qualify

 How to Renew Your SNAP Benefits

 In Maryland, you typically need to renew your SNAP benefits every 6 to 12 months.
-The Department of Human Services will mail you a recertification packet before your benefits end.
-Completing this on time is necessary to keep your assistance active.
+Your local Department of Social Services will mail you a recertification packet before your deadline, which you must complete and return to continue receiving assistance.

 Special SNAP Services in Maryland